 Conversion of company does not affect any debts, liability, obligations or contracts incurred or entered into, by the company or on behalf of the company before conversion.
 Such debts, liability, obligations or contracts shall be enforceable in the same manner as if such conversion has not been done.

 Conversion of the company does not affect any debts, liability, obligations or contracts incurred or entered into, by the company or on behalf of the company before conversion.
 Such debts, liability, obligations or contracts shall be enforceable in the same manner as if such conversion has not been

 Conversion of a Private company into a Public company involves alteration of the article of association of Private Company u/s 14 which cannot be done without passing a special resolution of Shareholders in the General Meeting

 - Calling of Board Meeting: Issue not less than 7 days notice and agenda for board meeting notice, in writing to every director of the company at his address registered with the company, for convening a meeting of the Board of Directors.
 The main agenda for this Board meeting would be:

 - Pass a board resolution to get in-principal approval of Directors for the conversion of a private company into a public company by altering the AOA.

 - To approve the draft new set of Memorandum and Articles of Association meeting the requirement of a Public limited company.

-- Fix date, time and place for holding Extra-ordinary General meeting (EGM) to get approval of shareholders, by way of Special Resolution, for conversion of a Private company into a Public company.
+- Fix date, time and place for holding Extra-ordinary General meeting (EGM) to get an approval of shareholders, by way of Special Resolution, for the conversion of a private company into a public company.